CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/roadmap.md

 - **Tasks are only marked [x] completed when both the architectural decision and the corresponding code/documentation are fully implemented and validated.**
 - **STOP/BLOCKED items are moved to Resolved Blockers only when implementation is finished and matches the updated architecture.**
 - **Open IV&V items must be validated by review before proceeding to next Epic/Story.**
-- **All IV&V control points must be signed off using the
+- **All IV&V control points must be signed off using the IV&V Reviewer Checklist above.**
+- **Use the Pre-Completion Validation Checklist before marking any task as complete.**
+- **Priority levels (HIGH/MEDIUM/LOW) guide implementation order within each Story.**